hsreedeth/TypesetLLM/README.md

 cd latexit
 python -m pytest -q
 ```
-The suite exercises both the CLI and API; Pandoc + XeLaTeX must be installed or the PDF assertions will fail.
+The suite exercises both the CLI and API.
+Pandoc + XeLaTeX must be installed or the PDF assertions will fail.

 ## Customisation
 - Drop new `.tex` templates into `templates/`; pass `-t` (CLI) or `theme=<name>` (API).
 Unknown themes fall back to `vintage.tex`.